zonemaster/zonemaster-backend/docs/Configuration.md

 ### host

+An ASCII domain name.

 The host name of the machine on which the PostgreSQL server is running.

 If this property is unspecified, the value of [DB.database_host] is used instead.

 ### user

+A US ASCII-only [PostgreSQL identifier].

 The name of the user with sufficient permission to access the database.